 Your work capacity can also be called your Residual Functional Capacity (RFC).
-This basically determines what level of work you can perform.
+This basically determines what level of work you can still perform despite limitations caused by your condition.
 The most limited claimants can only perform sedentary work at best.
 The highest functioning claimants can perform very heavy work.
 This type of work includes lifting, moving, and manipulating very heavy objects.

-Your RFC is also factored in with your work skills level.
-You can be skilled, semi-skilled or unskilled.
-Applicants with low skill levels and RFCs are most likely to receive benefits.
+Your RFC is also factored in with your skill level.
+You can be skilled, semi-skilled or unskilled, according to SSA’s grid.
+Applicants with lower skill levels and RFCs are more likely to receive benefits.

-Again, if you are currently unable to work and are aged 55 to 64, you should apply for Social Security disability (SSD) benefits.
-Even if you don’t know the expected duration of your disability, you should apply.
-The bottom line is that there are no penalties.
-Rather, applying sooner than later may have numerous advantages.
+Again, if you are currently unable to work and are aged 55 to 64, you should apply for Social Security disability benefits.
+Even if you do not know the expected duration of your disability, you should apply because there are no penalties.
+Applying sooner rather than later may actually have numerous advantages.

 - At the law offices of Chermol & Fishman, LLC in Philadelphia, Pennsylvania, we are very familiar with Social Security Disability Over 55.
-Our lawyers handle claims at the administrative levels of the process for clients in eastern Pennsylvania, New Jersey, and Delaware.
+Our lawyers handle claims throughout the disability claims process for clients in eastern Pennsylvania, New Jersey, and Delaware.
 We even handle federal appeals for individuals and clients of other law firms nationwide.

-- If you have any questions, ask our lawyers or post on a Disability Over 55 Forum.
+- If you have any questions, ask our lawyers.

 Social Security Early Retirement age 55

-Although SSD rules become more favourable for claimants 50 years of age or older, the rules become even more favourable for people over the age of 54.
+Although SSDI rules become more favorable for claimants 50 years of age or older, the rules become even more favorable for people over the age of 54.
 This makes Disability Over 55 significantly more attainable.

 Even so, many people disabled at age 62 choose to file a claim for early retirement benefits instead.
-Generally speaking, this is a mistake.
-This is a mistake because the Social Security system penalizes people who retire early.
+Generally speaking, this is often a mistake because the Social Security system penalizes people who retire early.

 By receiving Social Security Disability Benefits until retirement age, you can avoid these penalties.
-The process is often not nearly as complicated as claimants may think.
+The process is not nearly as complicated for knowledgeable attorneys with experience in handling disability claims.
 In many cases, our lawyers can help clients 54 and older get approved on the initial application.
-Clients over age 55 maybe even more likely to get approved without appeals.
+Clients over age 55 may be even more likely to be approved without needing to appeal.